karthikdondapati/Python_Final_Project/README.md

 - To Plot the Data on BaseMap :

-Use the below script to plot the data on BaseMap
+Use the below script to plot the data on BaseMap.
+Please run the Below script in iPython or Jupyter Notebook for Visualization.

 python3 twitter_basemap.py